openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

     * Adapter 2
         * Enable Network Adapter
         * Attached to: Bridged Adapter
-        * Name: epn1 (Wi-Fi Airport), or whatever network interface of the host machine where you have internet access
+        * Name: epn1 (Wi-Fi Airport), or whatever network interface of the host machine with Internet access
     * It's important that host-only "Adapter 1" goes first, as Cobbler will use vboxnet0 for PXE, and VirtualBox boots from LAN on the first available network adapter.
-    * Third adapter is not really needed for Puppet master, as it's only required for OpenStack hosts and communication of tenant VMs.
+    * Third adapter is not really needed for Puppet master, as it is only required for OpenStack hosts and communication of tenant VMs.

 OS Installation
 ~~~~~~~~~~~~~~~~~~~